James Beveridge Thomson

-Sir James Beveridge Thomson (24 March 1902 – 31 March 1983), was a Scottish jurist and barrister who was the Chief Justice of the Federal Court of Malaysia.
+Sir James Beveridge Thomson (24 March 1902 – 31 March 1983), was a Scottish barrister who was the Chief Justice of the Federal Court of Malaysia.
 He was also Chief Justice of Fiji.

 Life

 Born in Clydebank, Scotland, he attended George Watson's College and graduated from the University of Edinburgh with first class honours in history.

 He was called to the English Bar (Middle Temple) in 1929.
 He was a resident magistrate in Northern Rhodesia, appointed Puisne Judge, Fiji and Western Pacific, in 1945, and Puisne Judge in Malaya in 1947.
 He was Chief Justice of Fiji (and ex officio Chief Judicial Commissioner for the Western Pacific) 1949–1953, and Chief Justice of Tonga.
 He was called to the Scottish Bar in 1955.

-From 1953, Thomson was back in Malaya.
-He was a judge in the High Court in Ipoh, Perak, from 1953 to 1957.
-In 1957, he was appointed as Chief Justice of Malaya, receiving a knighthood in 1959.
+From 1953, Thomson was back in Malaya, serving as a judge in the High Court in Ipoh, Perak, from 1953 to 1957.
+In 1957, he was appointed Chief Justice of Malaya, receiving a knighthood in 1959.
 After the formation of Malaysia in September 1963, Thomson served as its first Lord President of the Federal Court until May 1966.
-He was appointed KBE in 1966.
+He was appointed a KBE in 1966.